 by Andy Polaine

 This book explains how service design fundamentally works and provides a bunch of great examples.
 It’s a good read and will show you the benefit of using service design as a diagnostic tool.
-After checking it out, we challenge you to tell us where in the innovation process you think service design adds value, where it duplicates efforts, and whether it has crossovers with other methodologies.
-Send us a message on LinkedIn – we’re looking forward to hearing your thoughts!
+After checking it out, we’d like to hear your thoughts on where in the innovation process you think service design adds value, where it duplicates efforts, and whether it has crossovers with other methodologies.
+Send us a message on LinkedIn – we’re looking forward to receiving your insights!

 Thanks for reading!